mborgerson/wiki-export/wiki/Xbe.md

 ### Title ID

-A title ID is usually 2 ASCII letters for the publisher, followed by a u16 integer (Above 2000 for non-original Xbox games)
+A title ID is usually 2 ASCII letters for the publisher, followed by a u16 integer game number (Above 2000 for non-original Xbox games)

 | Publisher ID | Name      |
 |--------------|-----------|